loomnetwork/loom-sdk-documentation/docs/loom-backup.md

 The loom process was running when the backup was taken.
 The backup is therefore inconsistent.

 *You need to proactively prevent this*.
+The `backup.sh` script can help you, but you need to be sure that it is working for your situation.

 #### Can't sign ___.
 Or node already exists.
 Or Duplicate node.